MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences: Abstract

 \section{Abstract}

-Human communication is multimodal in nature; it is through multiple modalities, i.e., language, voice, and facial expressions, that opinions and emotions are expressed.
+Human communication is multimodal in nature; it is through multiple modalities such as language, voice, and facial expressions, that opinions and emotions are expressed.
 Data in this domain exhibits complex multi-relational and temporal interactions.
 Learning from this data is a fundamentally challenging research problem.
-In this paper, we propose Multimodal Temporal Graph Attention Networks (MTGAT).
-MTGAT is an interpretable graph-based neural model that provides a suitable framework for analyzing this type of multimodal sequential data.
-We first introduce a procedure to convert unaligned multimodal sequence data into a graph with heterogeneous nodes and edges that captures the rich interactions between different modalities through time.
-Then, a novel graph operation, called Multimodal Temporal Graph Attention, along with a dynamic pruning and read-out technique is designed to efficiently process this multimodal temporal graph.
-By learning to focus only on the important interactions within the graph, our MTGAT is able to achieve state-of-the-art performance on multimodal sentiment analysis and emotion recognition benchmarks including IEMOCAP and CMU-MOSI, while utilizing significantly fewer computations.
+In this paper, we propose Modal-Temporal Attention Graph (\CoolName). \CoolName is an interpretable graph-based neural model that provides a suitable framework for analyzing multimodal sequential data.
+We first introduce a procedure to convert unaligned multimodal sequence data into a graph with heterogeneous nodes and edges that captures the rich interactions across modalities and through time.
+Then, a novel graph fusion operation, called \CoolName fusion, along with a dynamic pruning and read-out technique, is designed to efficiently process this modal-temporal graph and capture various interactions.
+By learning to focus only on the important interactions within the graph, \CoolName achieves state-of-the-art performance on multimodal sentiment analysis and emotion recognition benchmarks, while utilizing significantly fewer model parameters.\footnote{Code is available at \url{https://github.com/jedyang97/MTAG}.}